AlloVince/EvaOAuth/README.md

 In OAuth1.0 workflow, we need to store request token somewhere, and use request token exchange for access token.

-EvaAuth use [Doctrine\Cache](https://github.com/doctrine/cache) as storage layer.
+EvaOAuth use [Doctrine\Cache](https://github.com/doctrine/cache) as storage layer.
 If no configuration, default storage layer use file system to save data, default path is EvaOAuth/tmp.

 Feel free to change file storage path before `Service` start: